-As stated above, a key issue for OCEAN2012 is to have environmental objectives given priority.
-This means that fishing mortality limits must be established within the biological limits of the marine ecosystems, with the aim of keeping stocks of both target and non-target species at levels capable of ensuring their long-term abundance and retention of their full reproductive capacity.
-It would minimise the risk of stock depletion or collapse, ensure that the fish stocks are maintained as a functioning part of the ecosystem and reduce management costs.
+As stated above, OCEAN2012 wants environmental objectives given priority.
+This means, amongst others, that catch and/or effort limits must be established within the biological limits of the marine ecosystem with the aim of keeping stocks of both target and non-target species at levels capable of ensuring their long-term abundance and the retention of their full reproductive capacity.
+This would minimise the risk of stock depletion or collapse, ensure that the fish stocks are maintained as a functioning part of the ecosystem and reduce management costs.

-The EU has set Maximum Sustainable Yield (MSY) as a management target for fisheries.
+The EU currently aims to reach Maximum Sustainable Yield (MSY) as a management target for fisheries.
 In theory this corresponds to the largest average catch that can be made year after year without reducing the abundance of the stock.
 The common assumption is that this occurs when the fish stock has been reduced to less than half of the un-fished level.
 The Johannesburg Declaration of 2002 called for fish stocks to be allowed to increase to the level at which they could produce MSY by 2015.

-Fishing beyond MSY will not yield economic gains in the long-term.
-Fishing at a lower level will result in almost the same catch with much less effort and is therefore economically more viable in the medium to long-term.
-Furthermore, MSY is a maximum value beyond which productivity is assumed to decline.
-It is calculated using estimates rather than sound data, meaning it can easily lead to the over-exploitation of fish stocks.
+Fishing beyond MSY will not yield economic gains in the long term, only ecological damage.
+Fishing at a lower level will bring almost as much fish with much less effort and is therefore economically more beneficial in the long term.
+Also, as MSY is a maximum value beyond which productivity is assumed to decline, and as it has to rely on a number of estimates rather than sound data, it can easily lead to the over-exploitation of fish stocks.

-Therefore, as stated in the UN Fish Stocks Agreement, MSY should only be considered an intermediate target to achieving abundance.
-Alternative objectives of fisheries management must be developed that are more conservative and precautionary in nature.
+Over-exploitation of a fish stock makes it more susceptible to environmental factors and fishing.
+Therefore, as stated in the UN Fish Stocks Agreement, MSY should only be considered as an intermediate target to achieving abundance and alternative objectives of fisheries management must be developed that are more conservative and precautionary in nature.